20 Things to Do with Baking Soda

 Read on for more baking soda uses all around the house.

 Clean an automatic coffee maker

 Properly caring for your automatic coffee maker means never having to worry about bitter or weak coffee.
 Every two weeks or so, brew a pot of one litre of water mixed with a quarter cup of baking soda, followed by a pot of clean water.

 Here are more helpful hints on how to clean a coffee maker.

 Soak away smelly feet

 For hot, sweaty feet or tired, achy toes, plop your feet in a basin of cool water with baking soda stirred in.
 Soak for 15 to 20 minutes, then rinse and dry.
-This will help cut down on foot odour and may also help ease athlete’s foot.
+This may also help cut down on foot odour.

 Clean your hair

 When it comes to personal grooming, too much of a good thing (we’re talking built-up gel, hairspray and conditioner) can spell bad news for your hair.
 But a thorough cleansing with baking soda at least once a week will wash all of the gunk out of your hair.
 Simply add one tablespoon of baking soda to your hair while shampooing.
 In addition to removing all the chemicals you put in your hair, it will wash away water impurities.